xformerfhs/MatrixTranspose/README.md

 | `WINDOWS-1250` | [Windows 1250](https://en.wikipedia.org/wiki/Windows-1250)                    |
 | `WINDOWS-1252` | [Windows 1252](https://en.wikipedia.org/wiki/Windows-1252)                    |

-Since files are a sequence of bytes and there is no way to read the encoding of a file, it has to be specified by the user.
+Since files are just sequences of bytes and there is no way to know or read the encoding of a file, it has to be specified by the user.

 The default is `UTF-8` as it is the most commonly used encoding.

-And - in fact - there are five common encodings that __may__ include an indication of the used encoding by means of a "[Byte Order Mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark)".
+In fact, there are five common encodings that __may__ include an indication of the used encoding by means of a "[Byte Order Mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark)".
 These encodings are UTF-8, UTF-16BE, UTF-16LE, UTF-32BE and UTF32-LE.

 They are the only encodings that can be recognized automatically.
 A byte order mark may be present.
-It does not have to be present for these encodings.
+It is __not__ required for these encodings.

-If the program encounters a byte order mark at the beginning of a file, it uses this encoding and discards the encoding that is specified by the user.
+If the program encounters a byte order mark at the beginning of a file when reading it, it uses this encoding and discards the encoding that is specified by the user.

 Below the two combo boxes is a check box that reads "Destination encoding same as source encoding".
 If this is checked, the destination encoding will be the same as the source encoding.
 This is default.

-Below this is another combo box that is labeled "Destination BOM".
+Below this check box is another combo box that is labeled "Destination BOM".
 It has the following values:

 | Setting        | Meaning                                                                      |